'We call her Mother Teresa': Johnstown native helping refugees fleeing Ukraine

 Russian rockets struck Lviv on Saturday, wounding five people and damaging a military factory.

-On Tuesday, Wolff said she was staying at a refugee center, a school building in Shehyni, on the Ukraine side of the Ukraine-Poland border – about an hour drive from Lviv.
+On Tuesday, Wolff said she was staying at a refugee center, a school building in Shehyni, on the Ukraine side of the Ukraine-Poland border – about an hour’s drive from Lviv.

 People are constantly arriving, she said.